benroberts999/benroberts999.github.io/presentations.md

 ---
 layout: page
 title: Conferences & Presentations
-permalink: /talks/
+permalink: /slides/
 ---

-A selection of slides from some recent presentations and public talks:
+_A selection of slides from some recent presentations and public talks:_

 {% for pres in site.presentations reversed %}